nats-io/nats-site/README.md

 +++
 ```

-Make sure to update that page metadata to reflect the specifics of your post (author, targeted publish date, etc.).
+Make sure to update the page metadata to reflect the specifics of your post (author, targeted publish date, etc.).

 By default, `draft = true` is set on blog posts.
 When a post has this status, it won't be published to the production site, but it will be viewable via the Netlify deploy preview.
 The following must be true for a post to go live on the site: